mmjd/mmjd-gulp-este/README.md

 - watch

 ## Notes
-Bump tasks is still using gulp-git 0.3.6, because 0.4.x introduces bugs, which still are not resolved.
+Bump task is using gulp-git 0.3.6, because 0.4.x introduces bugs which are still not resolved.

 ## License